ourzora/v3/security/core-review-jorge.md

 ### 1.2 Missing functionality: freezing a proposal has no effect on user approvals

-Even though frozen state was introduced, there's currently no effect in user approvals
+Even though a `Frozen` state was introduced, there's currently no effect in user approvals

 **Resultion proposal**: [PR#12](https://github.com/ourzora/v3/pull/12)

 ### 1.3 Missing functionality: unused event `AllModulesApprovalSet`

+Missing a function to allow a user to approve all modules with passed proposals

 **Resultion proposal**: [PR#12](https://github.com/ourzora/v3/pull/12)